 Do certain prescriptive medications affect PRP?

 Yes.
 We know that NSAIDs have a direct effect on reducing platelet activation.
-You should avoid NSAIDs and Aspirin for ten days prior and two weeks after a PRP injection.
+You should avoid NSAIDs and Aspirin for ten days before and two weeks after a PRP injection.

 Do you need to stop caffeine before a PRP injection?

 We know that caffeine reduces platelet activation.
-Therefore, we recommend that you avoid caffeine for two days before and two days after a PRP injection.
+Therefore, we recommend avoiding caffeine for two days before and two days after a PRP injection.

 How long does PRP take to work?

-PRP works by the platelets releasing growth factors and anti-inflammatory substances.
-These chemicals attract other reparative substances and cells to the injured area, causing an inflammatory response.
+PRP works by stimulating platelets to release growth factors and anti-inflammatory substances.
+These chemicals attract reparative substances and cells to the injured area, thereby triggering an inflammatory response.
 This is why we experience soreness or pain after the procedure.
 After the inflammatory response, the injured area heals.
+After a PRP injeciton, we often experience worsening symptoms for a few weeks before the wounded area improves.
+For joints, we see a positive effect after four weeks.
+Tendon injuries typically take 6-8 weeks.

 Final word from sportdoctorlondon regarding PRP injection recovery time

-You can take simple steps before and after PRP injections to make the procedure more effective.
-Post-PRP injection recovery is usually faster for joint arthritis than tendonitis.
+You can take simple steps before and after PRP injections to enhance the procedure’s effectiveness.
+Post-PRP injection recovery is typically faster in joint arthritis than in tendonitis.

 Other related topics: